janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 [^Rhodez]: A region of southern France.

-Just as the first half of this stanza presents a twinning of two myths, so the second half follows with a second twinning.
+Just as the first half of this stanza presents a twinning of two myths, the second half presents another.

 The first myth recounts the misfortunes of Actaeon, who accidentally glimpsed Artemis and her retinue of nymphs as they bathed in a forested river.
 Outraged, Artemis changed him into a stag, and he was torn to pieces by his own hunting dogs.

 The second is a tale of the foolish troubadour [Peire Vidal](http://ezrapoundcantos.org/index.php/a-draft-of-xvi-cantos-overview/canto-iv/iv-sources/142-peire-vidal?start=1), who was so enamored with a lady named the "She-Wolf of Puegnautier" that he donned wolfskins and wandered the forests in her name.
 Mistaken for an actual wolf, the local shepard sicced their hunting dogs on him.

 > &emsp; &emsp; &emsp; &emsp; Actæon… <br>
 > &emsp; &emsp; &emsp; &emsp; and a valley, <br>